Bay State Remodeling

 Permit Preparation & Submission

-Bay State Remodeling takes full responsibility for Permit Preparation & Submission.
-Our team prepares and submits the required documentation, communicates with the local building department, and follows up to ensure approvals are obtained in a timely manner.
-By handling this on your behalf, we eliminate the stress and confusion homeowners often face navigating these requirements alone.
+At Bay State Remodeling, we take full responsibility for Permit Preparation & Submission.
+Our team prepares and submits the required documentation, communicates with the local building department, coordinates with your structural engineer, and follows up to ensure approvals are obtained in a timely manner.
+By handling this on your behalf, we eliminate the stress and confusion homeowners often face when navigating these requirements on their own.

 Copies of approved building permits for a Bay State Remodeling addition or ADU project